LABORA-INF-UFG/oaisim-free5gc-install/README.md

 Below we will present a list containing the available configuration parameters, their importance and the default values.

 #### qtd_ues_init_database
 This parameter represents the number of UEs that will be pre-configured during the deployment process.
 The numeric value set in this parameter, represents the number of devices that will be added into MONGODB and append into ```ue_eurecom_test_sfr.conf``` configuration file.
+If you not inform anything the default value used is **100**, the maximum value accepted is **200**, however, the latest version of OpenAirSIM support a limited number of device per simulation process.
+For this tutorial we limited this number in 10 devices.

 If you want to deploy only the [OpenAirInterface System Emulation](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirLTEEmulation) elements and do not deploy [Free5GC](https://www.free5gc.org/) components, you can set the parameter ```deploy_free5gc``` with ``` 'false' ```.
 The deployment command would be in the following format:
 ```